'Plan for the future, because that is where you are going to spend the rest of your life'.

 The answer is probably "yes", and you definitely want to take the time to find out.
 Most states require that you get a DBA.
 Sole proprietors and general partnerships operating their businesses under fictitious and or assumed names may need to apply for a DBA certificate in the county where the business is physically located.
 You will not be able to enforce any contracts you sign under your business name unless the name legally belongs to you.
 Another important point is, unless you register your DBA, other businesses will not know that you exist and may take the name.

-What are the benefits to establishing a DBA?
+What are the benefits of establishing a DBA?

 · Here are some of the more important benefits to establishing a DBA: